Chhapar Mela

 Chhapar Mela is celebrated in the village of Chhapar in the district of Ludhiana, Punjab, India every year in September.
-This mela (fair), held in the memory of Gugga is one of the most popular and spectacular festivals of the Malwa belt of Punjab.
+This mela (fair), held in memory of Gugga is one of the most popular and spectacular festivals of the Malwa belt of Punjab.

-This three day fair commemorates the descent of the Gugga Veer, a Chauhan Rajput, into the bosom of mother Earth along with his steed.
+This three-day fair commemorates the descent of the Gugga Veer, a Chauhan Rajput, into the bosom of Mother Earth along with his steed.

 According to the legend, he obsessed extraordinary powers over all kinds of snakes.
 The fair is celebrated at Gugge di Marhi, a big holy place built in his memory that has a reputation for curing people of snake bites.
 Earth is scooped up seven times to appeal to Gugga Veer for safety against snakes.

 People sing folk songs and present folk dances.
-The fair is held on the Anant Chaturdashi on the 14th day of bright half of the Bhadon (mid August- midSeptember as per Hindu calendar).
+The fair is held on the Anant Chaturdashi on the 14th day of the bright half of the Bhadon (mid-August through mid-September as per the Hindu calendar).

 People mainly worship the snake embodiment of Gugga at this fair.
 The fair falls on the fourteenth day of Shukla Paksha of the month of Bhadrapad every year.
-It is believed that, the Chhapar Fair was started around 150 years ago by a small congregation of devotees.
+It is believed that the Chhapar Fair was started around 150 years ago by a small congregation of devotees.
 In recent years the number of people attending the fair has risen to millions.

 The Minor Chhapar Mela is also held at the same place.
-The special trend of scooping the land (seven times) is also practised in this fair.
+The special trend of scooping the land (seven times) is also practised at this fair.
 People consider digging of land will bring Gugga Veer to protect them against snakes.
 The fair has much music, fun and dance.
 The fair has emerged as a grand festival in the past few decades.